Betta Fish Care - Create A Thriving Betta Tank

 Betta Fish Male and Female Differences

 Males and females are distinctly different when it comes to Betta Fish.
 The males are generally more colorful with larger fins.
 Females have shorter fins and generally more dull in color.
-Males also tend to have a more torpedo shaped and larger body.
+Male siamese fighting fish also tend to have a more torpedo shaped and larger body.
 Females also have an Ovipositor on the under size of their body.
 These are tiny tubs that release eggs.

 The International Betta Congress (Betta Fish Competitions)